 Brands that do CRM well demonstrate a true understanding of their customers.
 They cut through the noise by creating content and communications that are engaging but most importantly actually useful.

 That’s why we always start with the customer when building a comms plan.
 We flood our planning sessions with outside perspective – macro trends, topicality, content anchors, customer mindsets, barriers & opportunities.
-We build a picture of what’s going on in their world, before developing comms that support and enhance their experience, no matter that stage of the customer journey they’re at.
+We build a picture of what’s going on in their world, before developing comms that support and enhance their experience, no matter what stage of the customer journey they’re at.

 Data also plays a big role.
 The more we know about our customers and their behaviour, the more relevant we can be.
 And that’s why segmentation is a vital tool to drive engagement.